Cannabis & Sleep

 TRADITIONAL TREATMENT OPTIONS

 Sleep disturbance is often the result of other underlying medical conditions and as such the focus of treatment should first be on these conditions.
-There are many traditional ways to treat sleep disturbance and improve overall sleep quality, but there is no one-size-fits-all solution and many find themselves searching for alternatives.
+There are many traditional ways to treat sleep disorders, including the benefits of cannabis oil for sleep, and improve overall sleep quality, but there is no one-size-fits-all solution and many find themselves searching for alternative treatments for sleep disorders.
 Common treatment options for sleep disturbance can include:

 MEDICATION